paulffm/Dirichlet-Diffusion-Score-Model-Reimplementation/README.md

     config.saving.checkpoint_freq = 1000

 ```
-In addition it provides a notebook to presample noise and speed up the computation.
+Further, I provide a notebook to presample noise and speed up the computation.

+## Note
+I additionally included the U-Net model from paper paper [[Dirichlet Diffusion Score Model for Biological Sequence Generation](https://arxiv.org/pdf/2107.03006.pdf)](https://arxiv.org/pdf/2107.03006.pdf) which could be more suitable to the MNIST data.

 ## Reference